gongahkia/personal-wiki/Git.md

             # * can be used to add EVERYTHING within the current file directory to the index (git automatically adds only modified files to the staging area)
         # 2. commits modified files to the head, often with a commit message
         # 3. pushes the changes to the specified branch of the remote repository
-            # git push => NOT specifying the branch to push the committed changes to will cause git to default to the currently checked-out branch or the default branch specified in git configuration, which is generally the main or master branch
+            # git push => NOT specifying the branch to push the committed changes to will cause git to default to the currently checked-out branch or the default branch specified in git configuration, which is generally the master branch

 git add fileName1 fileName2 folderName1
 git add * # this is also valid to just add everything